 time, diff) the collection has undergone.
 This indexed representation is called an arrangement.

-Materialize builds and maintains indexes on both the input and output collections as well as for man.
+Materialize builds and maintains indexes on both the input and output collections as well as for many intermediate collections created when processing a query.
 Because queries can overlap, Materialize might need to build the exact same indexes for multiple queries.
 Instead of performing redundant work, Materialize builds the index once and maintains it in memory, sharing the required resources across all queries that use the indexed data.
 The index is then effectively a sunk cost, and the cost of each query is determined only by the new work it introduces.